Krnl-staff/FAQ/DownloadHelp.md

 # Obtaning the requirements to run Krnl, with out these Krnl won't function propertly.
+# PLEASE FOLLOW ALL THE STEPS IF YOU WANT KRNL TO WORK PROPERLY!
 1.)
 Check if you have a x64 or x86 device, To do so follow the steps:

 - [About Your Pc](https://cdn.discordapp.com/attachments/903380408597614623/1013502716007428186/about.png)